ikariiin/Leloutama/README.md

 For creating a router instance, firstly, you need to extend an abstract class for sending an response to a request.

-You have to override the `onClick` method.
+You have to override the `onReady` method.
 This method will be called when the server receives a request.
 And, that method _has to return `$this`_.

 You can use the methods: